 Addiction treatment and recovery needs planning if clients hope to make these changes permanent and lifelong.
-Our objective, as we incorporate recovery planning, is to identify our goals and then refer to them throughout the process in treatment and long after treatment is through.
+Our objective, as we incorporate recovery planning in Houston, is to identify our goals and then refer to them throughout the process in treatment and long after treatment is through.
 Life is a little different in residential recovery than it is in the outside world.
 During a full-fledged, residential rehabilitation program for drug and alcohol addiction, clients are highly supervised and guided to understand better their disease and how they should view it.

-Overview of Our Process
+Overview of Our Recovery Planning Process

 Every program at Cypress Lakes Lodge begins with a comprehensive assessment that allows us to develop an individualized treatment plan tailored specifically to each clients needs.
 Detox is usually required, but should no detox be required, we move straight into individual and group counseling.
 During these counseling sessions, we begin educating each client on their disease and allow them to open up about their tendencies in active addiction.
 We then pose questions about triggers and why people react to things the way they do and then understanding how to recognize any addictive behaviors.
 The next steps during recovery planning are to prepare clients for these moments in their lives where they’re presented with two options, recovery or relapse.
-We at Cypress Lakes Lodge provide our clients with all the skills they will need to maintain a life in recovery.
+We at Cypress Lakes Lodge in Houston, TX provide our clients with all the skills they will need to maintain a life in recovery.

 The Goal: Healthy Living and Emotional Wellness